B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Subtraction Without Regrouping

-As with addition, students often use manipulatives to perform subtractions.
+As with addition, students often use manipulatives to perform subtraction.
 This strategy helps them grasp the concept of separating, although it is not very effective when dealing with large numbers.

-The base ten material allows students to perform subtraction using an indentation.
+The base ten blocks allow students to perform subtraction by separating, or removing a quantity.
 For example:

 Subtraction With Regrouping

-In the \(325\; - \;118\) problem, students model the first number (325) with base ten materials on the top portion of the place value mat.
-Unable to withdraw 8 units since there are only 5, the students exchange a ten for 10 units.
+In the \(325\; - \;118\) problem, students model the first number (325) with base ten blocks on the top portion of the place value mat.
+Unable to withdraw 8 units since there are only 5, the students will have to exchange a ten for 10 ones.

 This gives them a group of 15 ones from which they can now remove 8 so that 7 ones remain.
 Students should be encouraged to group the ones on the mat to better organize their work.